amanichopra/sap-genai-hub/README.md

 The exercises are comprised of notebooks demonstrating how to use the SAP generative AI hub SDK to interact with the Orchestration Service, enabling you to build AI-driven workflows by combining multiple modules such as templating, large language models (LLM), and content filtering.

 To complete the first exercise, you must click `ex1.ipynb` on the file explorer.
 On the top right of this notebook, slick the button titled `Select Kernel` and select `.venv` from the dropdown as shown [here](./assets/select_kernel.png).
 At this point, you are ready to run the code cells in the notebook.
 Make sure to run each cell sequentially.
 You can run a cell by "play" button on the left of the cell like shown [here](./assets/execute_cell.png).
+You can learn more about using Jupyter notebooks [here](https://www.dataquest.io/blog/jupyter-notebook-tutorial/).
 Once you finish running all the cells, you can move on to the remaining exercises as shown below.

 - [Exercise 1 - Using LLMs and Embedding Models Directly](./ex1.ipynb)
 - [Exercise 2 - Orchestration Templating](./ex2.ipynb)